We started a dev log for Mops & Mobs

 London delivered the expected: Rain.
 And well-humoured Britains.

 Last weekend, Jana was attending the AdventureX in London, a conference dedicated to narrative games - and especially those rooted in classic Point & Click gameplay.
-Thanks to a jury, we were selected with Mops & Mobs to showcase our current demo there, as well.

 Being part of the 30 exhibited games was a real treat.
 From organizers to volunteers, everyone was enthusiastic and dedicated to the genre and it's fans to create a well-run space for both devs and fans.
 Attendees were committed to often play thoroughly and discuss their experience in detail with the devs.
 Therefore, it makes total sense, the AdventureX requires developers to attend in person: catering to a special interest group made every discourse and examination of the games more focused and thoughtful than the typical questions you might get from the audience at a mainstream expo like gamescom.